 You must complete a Business based elective at level 6 or above to meet the learning outcomes set by the professional engineering bodies for accreditation.
-This can be achieved by selecting in year 4 a group H Module (BPES module, Medical Device Design and Entrepreneurship, Medical Device Certification or Computational Finance).
-If your choice of an iExplore module in year 3 was a BPES module, you are exempt from this requirement and can select another technical elective module from group G in year 4
+If your choice of an iExplore module in year 3 is a BPES module, you are not required to choose such a module in year 4.